01-edu/public/subjects/rot21/README.md

 The purpose of this exercise is to create a `rot21` function that works like the ROT13 cipher.

-This function will receive a `string` and it will rotate each letter of that `string` 21 times to the right.
+This function will receive a `string` and will rotate each letter of that `string` 21 times to the right.

 The function should only rotate letters.
-If the string includes punctuation, symbols and/or numbers they will remain the same.
+Punctuation, symbols and numbers should remain the unchanged.

 ### Expected functions